-The first stage aimed to identify the most important graph invariants from the initial set of $44$.
+\secondlevel{Stage 1: Comprehensive model for feature importance analysis} The first stage aimed to identify the most important graph invariants from the initial set of $44$.
 The model architecture used for the experiment was a fully connected, feed-forward neural network with hidden sizes [256, 128, 64, 32] and ReLU activations, with Batch Normalization regularization, compiled with the Adam optimizer.
 The task was framed as a binary classification problem, cross-entropy loss as an optimizable loss function, and test classification accuracy as a metric of performance.

 This model achieved a high predictive accuracy of \textbf{94.3\%}, which indicates the existence of underlying patterns associated with $e$-positivity.
-To find the most important graph-invariants impacting $e$-positivity, we performed a Saliency Map analysis, which computes the average of the gradient of the model's output $\hat{f}$ with respect to its input features, that is for an input feature $X_i$ and dataset $\mathcal{X}$, it computes We then rank features using $r_i$.
+To find the most important graph-invariants impacting $e$-positivity, we performed a Saliency Map analysis, which computes the average of the gradient of the model's output $\hat{f}$ with respect to its input features, that is for an input feature $X_i$ and dataset $\mathcal{X}$, it computes We then rank features using $s_i$.
 From this analysis, the \textbf{top 15 most important features}, shown in Figure \ref{fig:ss} were identified for the next stage of modeling.